 What You Need To Know:

 Ticks are fairly common ectoparasites in both dogs and cats.
 How often you see ticks on your pet depends on the region of the country in which you live, the time of year, the habits of your pet and how and when you use tick control products.

 Ticks like motion, warm temperatures from body heat, and the carbon dioxide exhaled by mammals, which is why they are attracted to such hosts as dogs, cats, rodents, rabbits, cattle, and small to large mammals.

 Although rare, ticks can consume enough of your dog’s blood to cause a deficiency called anemia.
 Certain female ticks can also cause a rare paralysis in dogs as a result of a toxin they produce while feeding.
 The disease with which most people are familiar is called Lyme disease.
 Lyme disease can cause arthritis and swelling of your dog’s joints, resulting in painful lameness.
 Another is Rocky Mountain spotted fever.
 Rocky Mountain spotted fever can cause fever, lameness, and other signs.

 It is very difficult to prevent your dog’s exposure to ticks.
 Ticks can attach to your dog when he or she goes with you on walks, hikes, or during any outdoor activities.

 The best way to prevent ticks from attaching to your dog is by the regular use of tick control products.
 Your veterinarian can advise you about the best product for your dog and your situation.

-it's important to know that our feline friends are at risk for tick bites, too! come in to visit us or call us to find out more about feline flea and tick preventative today!
+It's important to know that our feline friends are also at risk for tick bites!
+Come in to visit us or call us to find out more about feline flea and tick preventative today!

 Above are some flea and tick preventatives that we offer at Bondurant Animal Clinic.
 Come in today to ask a staff member or doctor what preventative product will work best for you, or call us at 515-967-1800!